R3Conclave/conclave-samples/cordapp/README.md

 }
 ```

-This will enable SGX support on the host.
-Then, it loads the sample `ReverseEnclave` class.
+This loads the sample `ReverseEnclave` class.
 The `EnclaveHostService` class exposes methods to
 send and receive mail with the enclave, and suspends flows waiting for the enclave to deliver mail.

 In the next section about relaying a mail from a flow to the enclave, Conclave uses